JoshOrndorff/recipes/README.md

 ## Attention: As of October 2021, the Substrate Recipes has become an archived resource that is currently no longer actively being maintained.
-Although we encourage members of the community to continue maintaining it for their own usage, we recommend using the [Substrate How-to Guides](https://github.com/substrate-developer-hub/substrate-docs/tree/main/v3/how-to-guides) where you can expect new and up-to-date guides going forward.
+Although we encourage members of the community to continue maintaining it for their own usage, we recommend using the [Substrate How-to Guides](https://github.com/substrate-developer-hub/substrate-docs/tree/main/v3/how-to-guides) instead, where you can expect new and up-to-date guides going forward.

 # <a href="https://substrate.dev/recipes">Substrate Recipes</a> 🍴😋🍴